 Children and families are encouraged to explore the museum through the Junior Curator program with a free children’s museum guide and activity book.
 The program offers children a unique opportunity to visit the exhibits and complete a variety of fun activities.
 Children who participate in the program become a Sheridan County Museum Junior Curator and receive their choice of a Junior Curator patch or bookmark.
 Tidbit Tuesday, another very popular children’s program at the Museum, is a free summer program that provides children and their families with an opportunity to explore history together.
 The program offers participants a chance to enjoy a read aloud story followed by a fun project on the Museum’s porch.
 Tidbit Tuesdays are recommended for children ages 5 to 10, though children both younger and older are welcome.
 All participating children, however, must be accompanied by an adult or responsible teenaged sibling or babysitter.
 The Museum also offers Young Archaeologists, a week long history camp that explores the past and provides participants with an opportunity to apply archaeological concepts as they investigate Plains Indian shelters using primary data sources such as maps, artifact illustrations, historic photographs, and oral histories.
 Young Archaeologists is open to children entering grades 4 through 7.
 For more information on any of the Museum’s education programs, including dates and fees, contact the Museum or visit the website at http://www.SheridanCountyHistory.org .

-More details about each of these and other special events can be found on the Museum’s website http://www.SheridanCountyHistory.org.
+More details about special events can be found on the Museum’s website http://www.SheridanCountyHistory.org.

 The Sheridan County Museum is open from 1:00 to 5:00 p.m. daily in May, 10:00 a.m. to 6:00 p.m.
 June 1st through Labor Day, and 1:00 to 5:00 p.m. daily September 1 through December 24th.
 The Museum is located at 850 Sibley Circle in Sheridan, Wyoming, just off I-90 at Exit 23.
 Admission fees are: $4.00 for adults, $3.00 for seniors (60 and over), $2.00 for students.
 Veterans, active military, Blue Star families, and children are free.